Nemer Saadé

 Nemer Saadé (نمر سعاده) (born September 29, 1976, in Beirut) is a Lebanese fashion designer who is the Creative Director of the eponymous luxury brand Nemer Saade.

 Biography

 During the Lebanese Civil War, his family moved to Cairo, Egypt.
-As a teenager, Nemer spent his free time after school working alongside his grandfather, father, and uncles, immersing himself in the world of bespoke tailoring.
-After finishing his studies, he became the brand manager of the family's Haute Couture brand for four years.

 In 2002, Nemer returned to Beirut to enroll at ESMOD to study Pattern Making, Moulage, and Design.
 Upon graduation, he launched his eponymous brand Nemer Saadé Couture in Beirut.

 Nemer Saade held its first fashion show in Beirut to present the brand's latest collection.
 The event was broadcast on Fashion TV and covered by local and international media outlets.
 In 2008, the brand presented the Nemer Saade Fall/Winter 2008–2009 Collection in a fashion show held on An Nahar building, Beirut Central District.
 The following year, in 2009, Nemer Saadé revealed the brand's Fall/Winter 2009–2010 Collection in an underground parking lot in Beirut.
-In 2010, Nemer Saade became the first Lebanese Fashion Designer to dress male celebrities for the 2010 Grammy Awards in Los Angeles, such as Slash from Guns N' Roses, Usher, Adam Lambert, and David Guetta chose who all wore bespoke suits for the red carpet and other Grammy events on the day.